 In either category, artists and organizations should plan projects and prepare and authorize their letters of inquiry together.
 If a project will use a fiscal sponsor, that sponsor also must review and sign off on the letter.

 In the invited categories, the letter of inquiry screening and proposal award decisions will be based on:

-Past Creative Work Fund grant recipients who are reapplying also must have finished their projects and completed approved final reports before submitting new letters of inquiry.
+Past Creative Work Fund grant recipients also must have finished their projects and had their final reports approved before submitting new letters of inquiry.

 The Fund will not consider

 The next deadline for letters of inquiry is December 2, 2016.